chelseatcheung/everlane-twitter/README.md

 ### getting started

 * Require your Key/Access tokens on apps.twitter.com
+* Go to 'settings' in your apps.twitter.com account and set the callback url to "http://localhost:3000/auth/twitter/callback"
 * Create a .env file in main project directory
 * Place this in your .env file and fill out the values accordingly:
 ```